bernskioldmedia/wp-plugin-scaffold/README.md

 We will add more (or less) to this plugin base as our development needs change.

+In general, refer to our WP Plugin Base documentation for help on how to work with the scaffold.

 ## Getting Started

 To get started developing a plugin, it's easiest to use the `bmwp` CLI.